-The Competition Act provides that, before a decision is adopted by the Authority on the concentration, the notifying parties as well as interested third parties (undertakings which have intervened during the procedure) must be heard, the Authority usually sending a project of the decision and establishing a deadline for the parties to present their views.
+The Competition Act provides that, before a decision is adopted by the Authority on the concentration, the notifying parties as well as interested third parties (as long as they have expressed themselves to be against the transaction) must be heard, the Authority usually sending a draft decision and establishing a deadline of no less than 10 working days for the parties to present their views.
 This hearing also stops the time periods for the Authority to decide.
 In case of non-opposition decisions not accompanied by conditions and obligations, the Authority may, in the absence of opposing third parties, choose not to hear the notifying parties.